optimove-tech/Web-SDK-Integration-Guide-V3/README.md

 ## <a id="web-push-implementation"></a>Web Push Implementation

+### <a id="web-push-prerequisites"></a>Pre-requisites
-For implementing our web push channel, please ensure that the Basic Setup steps above have been completed to add the SDK to your site, and tracking of page visits is implemented.
+For implementing our web push channel, please ensure that the [Basic Setup](#intro-basic) steps above have been completed to add the SDK to your site, and tracking of page visits is implemented.
 Once completed, follow the instructions below to finish the required setup for web push.

+### <a id="service-worker"></a>Service Worker
 To enable support for web push notifications, it is necessary to host a Service Worker file called `worker.js` at the root of your domain.

 Use the the following file contents: